 But it really shouldn't.

-This means it can help you continue to pay off your mortgage, pay off credit cards and other debts, buy groceries and generally maintain your standard of living.
+This means it can help you continue to pay off your mortgage, cover your rent, pay off credit cards and other debts, buy groceries and generally maintain your standard of living.

-You receive the payments while you're unable to work or up until a cut off point -- called the benefits period -- whichever happens first.
+You receive the payments while you're unable to work or up until a cut off point, called the benefit period, whichever happens first.

-Secondly, you'll only be paid for the benefits period, which typically ranges from 1, 2 or 5 years, or up to the age of 65 or 70, depending on your insurer.
+Secondly, you'll only be paid for the benefit period, which typically ranges from 1, 2 or 5 years, or up to the age of 65, depending on your insurer.

-What this means in practice is if the benefits period is two years, for example, you won't be paid after that two year period even if you're still unable to work.
+This means that if the benefit period is two years, for example, you won't be paid after that two year period even if you're still unable to work.

 You can also choose to receive a smaller portion of your total income if you want to keep the premium you pay to a minimum.

-Here's one example: if you've switched to part-time work from full-time and your income has dropped as you've reduced your hours, then you'll receive less than you would have had you made a claim while working full-time.
+Here's one example: if you've switched to part-time work from full-time and your income has dropped as you've reduced your hours, then you may receive less than you would have had you made a claim while working full-time.